 WE’RE KNOWN FOR OUR HIGHLY SOUGHT-AFTER BACHELOR’S DEGREE IN NURSING.
 WE’VE BEEN EDUCATING THE BEST NURSES IN THE REGION—IN THE TRADITION OF OUR CATHOLIC BENEDICTINE VALUES—FOR GENERATIONS.

-The mission of the Mount Marty College Nursing program is to provide students with an integrated education in a Catholic, Benedictine, liberal arts setting and to promote personal character development, holistic professional nursing expertise, and community service involvement.
+The mission of the Mount Marty University Nursing program is to provide students with an integrated education in a Catholic, Benedictine, liberal arts setting and to promote personal character development, holistic professional nursing expertise, and community service involvement.